-To use SAS, you can configure a SharedAccessAuthorizationRule object on a namespace, queue, or topic that consists of the following:
+To use SAS, you can configure a SharedAccessAuthorizationRule object on a namespace, queue, or topic.
+This rule consists of the following elements:

 - KeyName: identifies the rule.

 - PrimaryKey: a cryptographic key used to sign/validate SAS tokens.

 - SecondaryKey is a cryptographic key used to sign/validate SAS tokens.

 - Rights representing the collection of Listen, Send, or Manage rights granted.

 Authorization rules configured at the namespace level can grant access to all entities in a namespace for clients with tokens signed using the corresponding key.
 Up to 12 such authorization rules can be configured on a Service Bus namespace, queue, or topic.
 By default, a SharedAccessAuthorizationRule with all rights is configured for every namespace when it is first provisioned.